How Does Sequence Modeling Architecture Influence Base Capabilities of Pre-trained Language Models? Exploring Key Architecture Design Principles to Avoid Base Capabilities Degradation: Introduction

 Finally, we validate this principle using an extremely simple Top-1 Element Selection architecture, experimentally confirming its ability to achieve base capabilities nearly on par with the Transformer.
 Furthermore, we extend this validation to the more practical Top-1 Chunk Selection architecture — a direct generalization of the Top-1 Element Selection architecture, and implement GPU Kernels to ensure its time efficiency.
 Experiments show that the Top-1 Chunk Selection architecture, which adheres to our design principle, outperforms stateful architectures in base capabilities for both short (2k) and long (100k) sequences while maintaining competitive time efficiency.

 The main contributions of our work are as follows:

 \begin{itemize} \item We propose a more indicative limited domain pre-training and out-of-distribution testing framework, successfully revealing the base capability degradation in stateful sequence modeling architectures during early pre-training stages.
 (Section~\ref{sec_2}) \item We investigate the impact of various common sequence modeling architecture factors on base capabilities and summarize the principle that "full-sequence arbitrary selection capability" is critical to avoiding degradation in base capabilities.
-(Section~\ref{sec_3}) \item We validate the principle using extremely simple Top-1 Element Selection architecture and demonstrate its generalization to the more practical Top-1 Chunk Selection architecture, accompanied by open-source GPU Kernels to ensure time efficiency.
-(Section~\ref{sec_4} and~\ref{sec_5}) \item Through our analysis and experiments, we prove the effectiveness of the proposed sequence modeling architecture design principle, providing valuable insights for future architecture improvements and novel designs. \end{itemize}
+(Section~\ref{sec_3}) \item We validate the principle using extremely simple Top-1 Element Selection architecture and demonstrate its generalization to the more practical Top-1 Chunk Selection architecture, accompanied by open-source GPU Kernels\footnote{https://github.com/luxinxyz/TSA} to ensure time efficiency.
+(Section~\ref{sec_4} and~\ref{sec_5}) \item Through our analysis and experiments, we prove the effectiveness of the proposed architecture design principle, providing valuable insights for future architecture designs. \end{itemize}